 Learn more about proxy baptism at the official LDS Church website.

 The baptistry has a very nice 3-panel mural of the Baptism of Jesus Christ.

 Baptismal Font in the Nauvoo, Illinois Temple

 The Nauvoo Temple is a rebuilt replica of the original temple that was burned down by an arsonist in the late 1840's.
-The weight of the font in the original temple caused the feet of the stone oxen to sink into the basement floor.
+The font in the original temple was designed with the feet of the oxen appearing to be sunk into the ground.
 When the temple was rebuilt in 2002, they gave the new font the same appearance as an homage to the original edifice.

 Baptismal Font in the Gilbert, Arizona Temple

 To complete the baptism, the priesthood holder who is performing the baptism and the person acting as proxy for the deceased individual, stand together in the baptismal font.
 The priesthood holder states the name of the deceased and that the person is being baptized in the name of The Father, of The Son and of The Holy Ghost.
 The proxy is then baptized by complete immersion.
 Two witnesses sitting next to the font observe to make sure the baptism is performed correctly.
 If not, the ceremony is repeated.

 This picture is how it looked after the renovation in 2012.
 The baptistry features paintings of The Restoration of the Priesthood and stained glass of The Sacred Grove.

 This temple baptistry also features a striking mural of the baptism of Christ, which is pictured in the banner of this page.

 "Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?"